ENTJ vs. INTJ: What Are the Differences?

 ENTJs want jobs done well and right, but this attitude means that they don’t tend to prioritize emotions and the feelings of others.
 Commanders can leave those around them feeling a little trampled and can be thought of as cold and ruthless if they’re not careful.

-Architects can be rather dismissive of emotions that they don’t understand or see as being irrational.
+Masterminds can be rather dismissive of emotions that they don’t understand or see as being irrational.
 This can make INTJs vulnerable to antagonizing others and coming across as insensitive.
 INTJs are also prone to cynicism and need to be careful that they are not being overly combative, especially around people they view as inferior.

 ENTJs are commanding and determined leaders who will do particularly well in leadership roles.
 Commanders don’t struggle with winning the respect of their peers and with their foresight and intelligence, these personalities can tackle problems head on and really contribute to their workplace.